walt-id/waltid-identity/waltid-libraries/crypto/waltid-x509/README.md

   - Current actual throws `X509ValidationException("Not implemented on iOS yet")`.

 - **JavaScript (planned)**
-  - WebCrypto doesn’t expose a PKIX path builder; integrate a JS PKI lib or a WASM backend.
+  - WebCrypto does not expose a PKIX path builder; integrate a JS PKI lib or a WASM backend.
   - Current actual throws `X509ValidationException("Not implemented on JS yet")`.

 ---

 ## Best practices

-- Prefer **known trust anchors** (system/org CA store) for public PKI.
+- Prefer known trust anchors (system/org CA store) for public PKI.
-- Use pinned roots from `x5c` only for **explicit trust** scenarios (private PKI / trusted issuer).
+- Use pinned roots from `x5c` only for explicit trust scenarios (private PKI / trusted issuer).
-- Consider checking **key usage / EKU / policies** as required by your application.
+- For ISO/IEC 18013-5 X.509 certificates, **always** validate IACA and Document Signer certificate data.

 ---